-Audiences in Belfast, Limerick and Dublin will be treated to the glorious sounds of Rachmaninov’s All Night Vigil (composed in less than two weeks in 1915).
+Audiences in Belfast, Limerick, Dublin and Kilkenny will be treated to the glorious sounds of Rachmaninov’s All Night Vigil (composed in less than two weeks in 1915).
 They will also witness the UK and Irish premiere of Arvo Pärt’s Kleine Litanei, which pays homage to the Irish Benedictine monk St Virgil.
 This glorious work will be paired with Stravinsky’s Three Sacred Pieces and an assortment of other works spanning from contemporary Ukrainian composer Galina Grigorjeva and 20th century German composer Schnittke, to work from the 18th century composers Bortniansky, Sarti and Titov as well as two early 17th century chants showcasing primordial Russian hymnody.

 This glorious programme promises to deliver an evening of spiritual majesty and splendour, transporting audiences to another era.

 The Orthodox Spirit will visit St Thomas’ Church Belfast on 20th June at 7.30pm in collaboration with Moving on Music, Christ Church Cathedral, Dublin on 21st June at 8pm, St Mary’s Cathedral, Limerick on the 22nd of June in association with The Lime Tree Theatre, finishing at the Kilkenny Arts Festival for a very special late night performance at 10pm in St Canice’s RC Church on the 19th August.